saurabh1088/notes/iOS/Networking/URLLoadingSystem.md

  `URLSessionConfiguration` should be setup very carefully.

  *Delegates*
- `URLSession` has a *delegate* property to which any type conforming to *URLSessionDelegate* can be assigned.
+ `URLSession` has a `delegate` property to which any type conforming to `URLSessionDelegate` can be assigned.
 There are several other delegates as well which play some part in URL loading system.

- - *URLSessionDelegate*
+ - `URLSessionDelegate`
-    - *URLSessionTaskDelegate*
+    - `URLSessionTaskDelegate`
-        - *URLSessionDataDelegate*
+        - `URLSessionDataDelegate`
-        - *URLSessionDownloadDelegate*
+        - `URLSessionDownloadDelegate`
-        - *URLSessionStreamDelegate*
+        - `URLSessionStreamDelegate`
-        - *URLSessionWebSocketDelegate*
+        - `URLSessionWebSocketDelegate`

- *URLSessionTaskDelegate* inherits from *URLSessionDelegate*.
+ `URLSessionTaskDelegate` inherits from `URLSessionDelegate`.
- *URLSessionDataDelegate*, *URLSessionDownloadDelegate*, *URLSessionStreamDelegate*
+ `URLSessionDataDelegate`, `URLSessionDownloadDelegate`, `URLSessionStreamDelegate`
- & *URLSessionWebSocketDelegate* all inherit from *URLSessionTaskDelegate*
+ & `URLSessionWebSocketDelegate` all inherit from `URLSessionTaskDelegate`

  ### resume()

  When a data task is created using a session object, the task created is by default created in a suspended state.
-One need to start is calling *resume()*
+One need to start is calling `resume()`

 ## Cache Policy

 There are available different caching strategies governed by cache policies which can help improve performance and reduce network traffic for application.

 ### URLSessionConfiguration requestCachePolicy

 *Default value of requestCachePolicy is useProtocolCachePolicy*

-This instance property for URLSessionConfiguration will determine when to return a response from cache.
-As this property is for URLSessionConfiguration instance hence it will affect the entire session, including how caching is handled globally for all requests made within that session.
+This instance property for `URLSessionConfiguration` will determine when to return a response from cache.
+As this property is for `URLSessionConfiguration` instance hence it will affect the entire session, including how caching is handled globally for all requests made within that session.

-So all requests made under session with some cache policy set using requestCachePolicy on URLSessionConfiguration will get same cache policy unless a request uses it's own policy which is covered below in URLRequest.
+So all requests made under session with some cache policy set using requestCachePolicy on `URLSessionConfiguration` will get same cache policy unless a request uses it's own policy which is covered below in URLRequest.

 ### URLRequest cachePolicy

-Cache policy set at URLRequest will override the one defined in URLSessionConfiguration so this comes in handy if for certain requests one want a different behaviour.
+Cache policy set at `URLRequest` will override the one defined in `URLSessionConfiguration` so this comes in handy if for certain requests one want a different behaviour.

 ### URLCache

-- *URLCache* is used for caching responses from network resources.
+- `URLCache` is used for caching responses from network resources.
-- URLSessionConfiguration has *urlCache* property which is of type URLCache, this property determines the URL cache object used.
+- URLSessionConfiguration has `urlCache` property which is of type `URLCache`, this property determines the URL cache object used.
-- *URLCache* basically maps a URL request to response object.
+- `URLCache` basically maps a URL request to response object.

 ## Timeouts